Shinmera/verbose/README.md

 After adding the filter and a faucet to the pipeline as illustrated above, you'll likely want to get easy access to it again at a later point in order to be able to change its fields.
 To do this it pays off to give it a name.
 You can do this by adding a `:name` field to your `define-pipe` expression.

-    (v:define-pipe v:*global-controller*
+    (v:define-pipe ()
       (type-filter :name 'type-filter)
       (v:repl-faucet))

 After setting the name, you can retrieve your filter with `find-place`.

-    (piping:find-place v:*global-controller* 'type-filter)
+    (piping:find-place () 'type-filter)

-Using these very basic functions is pretty much all the magic that Verbose uses internally to provide you convenience functions like `repl-level` and `make-standard-global-controller`.
+These very basic functions is pretty much all the magic that Verbose uses internally to provide you convenience functions like `repl-level` and `make-standard-global-controller`.

 Building custom faucets that output to a database or some other medium that isn't supported by files follows about the same procedure as making a custom filter.
 You subclass `piping:faucet` and add a method on `pass` that does what you need it to do.
 Then you instantiate your class and add that to the pipeline.